 If your medical records aren’t accurate, you need help from an experienced lawyer.
 Sometimes, a careful examination of your full medical records, including diagnostic tests, can help clear up any errors or omissions and firmly establish the connection between your injuries and a collision.

-4. The Other Driver’s Insurance Policy Had Lapsed
+4. The Other Driver’s Insurance Policy Had Lapsed or Has Insufficient Coverage

 5. You Don’t Have a Personal Injury Lawyer

 Insurance claims adjusters aren’t your friends or advocates.
 They are agents of the insurance company, and they have a vested interest in denying your claim or getting you to accept a low settlement offer.